carlssonanton87/milestone-project-1/README.md

 ## User Experience (UX)

 ### Project Goals
+The main goals of Green Fork are:
+- To provide a visually appealing, structured platform where users can browse plant-based recipes.
+- To ensure accessibility across all devices and browsers.
+- To introduce beginners to web development using semantic HTML and responsive CSS.
+- To create an experience that mimics a real-world recipe website.
+- To provide clear navigation, consistent design, and engaging imagery that encourages exploration.

 #### User Goals
 - Discover a variety of easy and delicious vegan recipes.